 Consider existing software such as Dictate in Microsoft 365 - Microsoft Support.

-Some software such as the Dragon pro speech to text tool and Read and Write Gold Literacy support can be purchased without an assessment.
+Some software such as the Dragon pro speech to text tool and Read and Write Gold Literacy support can be purchased without an Access to Work assessment.
 Raise a request for software on the Assyst portal.
+Your line manager will need to authorise any request.

 Office equipment

-If a Display Screen Equipment (DSE) assessment identifies a requirement to buy office equipment such as an office chair or a desk, and existing furniture cannot be adapted, order through My Oracle.
-Go to Procurement, and then select Shop.
+If a Display Screen Equipment (DSE) assessment identifies a requirement to buy office equipment such as an office chair or a desk, and existing furniture cannot be adapted, order through My Oracle by selecting 'Procurement' and then 'Shop'.

 If the DSE assessment identifies a more specialist chair or desk, a line manager can make an Occupational Health referral.
 Specialist furniture is ordered through Mitie.